 Ashling Casey-Moore, D.O., BMAS

 Ashling is the practice Principal.
 She is a GOsC registered Osteopath, having trained at the both the British School of Osteopathy (BSO) and the College of Osteopaths (COET).
 She simultaneously trained as a Naturopath and post-grad as a Medical Acupuncturist with the Active Acupuncturitsts in General Practice & Hospitals (AAGH) and the British Medical Acupuncture Society (BMAS).
-More recently she has trained as an NLP Practitioner, a SIRPA Practitioner, a Clinical Hypnotherapist and a Level 3 Mental Health First Aider and a Track & Tracer to support the NHS Covid protocols.
+More recently she has trained as an NLP Practitioner, a SIRPA Practitioner, a Clinical Hypnotherapist, a Level 3 Mental Health First Aider and a Track & Tracer to support the NHS Covid protocols.

 Ashling has a wealth of experience having worked in Harley Street at the Osteopathic Centre for Children; in a hospital and clinic in New Delhi, India; had her own practice within "The Feel Good Factory" in Clapham Junction and when that closed, set up "The Moore Health Clinic" in Battersea.
 She moved to Ringwood in 2007, working from home, at "The Ringwood Health Clinic" and "Scoltocks".